 Our direct competitors are HSA custodians.
 These are primarily state or federally chartered banks and other financial institutions for which we believe technology-based healthcare services are not a core business.
 Certain of our direct competitors have chosen to exit the market despite increased demand for these services.
 This has created, and we believe will continue to create, opportunities for us to leverage our technology platform and capabilities to increase our market share.
 However, some of our direct competitors are in a position, should they choose, to devote more resources to the development, sale and support of their products and services than we have at our disposal.
 In addition, numerous indirect competitors, including benefits administration technology and service providers, partner with banks and other HSA custodians to compete with us.
+For example, our newly formed subsidiary, HealthEquity Trust Company, is regulated by the Wyoming Division of Banking.
 Our Health Plan Partners may also choose to offer technology-based healthcare services directly, as some health plans have done.
 Our success depends on our ability to predict and react guickly to these and other industry and competitive dynamics.